Ingrid Y. Lin

 Dr. Lin received her Ph.D. in hotel, restaurant, and institutional management from Pennsylvania State University; Master of Science in hospitality industry studies from New York University; and Bachelor of Science in hospitality administration from Boston University.
 She has academic/teaching experience both in the U.S. (Saint Xavier University in Chicago, IL; Penn State University in State College, PA) and in Taiwan (Tunghai University; Providence University, and Ling Tung University in Taichung, Taiwan).

-Dr. Lin was awarded the Teaching Excellence Award twice so far, during her tenure with the School of Travel Industry Management (TIM) at University of Hawaii at Manoa.
+Dr. Lin was awarded the Teaching Excellence Award during her tenure with the School of Travel Industry Management (TIM) at University of Hawaii at Manoa.
 Prior to joining the TIM School, she was also given the Faculty Recognition of Excellence in Scholarship Award in recognition for her scholarly work from the Graham School of Management at the Saint Xavier University.
 Her industry experience includes working for the St. Regis Hotel in New York City and the Hilton International Hotel in Taipei, Taiwan.